 The Puget Sound Coast Artillery Museum was established in 1976 to preserve and interpret Coast Artillery history with special emphasis on the Harbor Defenses of Puget Sound as they existed and functioned from the late 1800s to the end of World War II.
 The Museum also has exhibits showing the History of Fort Worden from it's beginnings in 1897 through it's use as a military base, a State Diagnostic and Treatment Center for adolescents, and finally as one of the premier State Parks in Washington.

 The museum is located in Building 201 (one of the original 1904 Barracks) next to the Park Office at Fort Worden.
 It is open 365 days/year 11 a.m.–4 p.m.
 Memorial Day weekend through Labor Day weekend we have extended hours on Fridays and Saturdays: 10 a.m.–5 p.m.
 Admission: Effective April 1, 2013 rates are $4 adults, $2 ages 6-12, and a $10 family value package covering 2 generations.
-Admission is free for active duty service members and children ages 5 and younger.
+Admission is free for children ages 5 and younger and active duty service members.
+Effective August 15, 2014 partners and dependents of active duty military service members pay half price.

 The Puget Sound Coast Artillery Museum, founded in 1976 in partnership with Fort Worden State Park in Port Townsend is dedicated to the mission: "...to interpret for the benefit of present and future generations, the story of the coastal fortification of Fort Worden, and Puget Sound and those who manned them."